nagyistge/fhirbase-demo-app/src/views/tutor.md

 ## JSON parameter

-When function argument has type `jsonb`, that means you have to pass some JSON as a value.
+When function argument has type `jsonb` that means you have to pass some JSON as a value.
 To do this, you need to represent JSON as single-line PostgreSQL string.
-You can do this in many ways, for example, using a
+You can do this in many ways, for example, using an
 [online JSON formatter](http://jsonviewer.stack.hu/).
 Copy-paste your JSON into this tool, click "Remove white space" button and copy-paste result back to editor.